skrattaren/apf.rst/apf.rst

 - [p.
 106/95] The names of the Fresh Start Club members.

-  Count Notfaroutoe refers to Count Nosferatu, the vampire from Friedrich Murnau's classic 1922 movie "`Nosferatu, eine Symphonie des Grauens`_" (remade in 1979 by Werner Herzog, starring Klaus Kinski).
+  Count Notfaroutoe refers to Count Nosferatu, the vampire from Friedrich Murnau's classic 1922 movie **Nosferatu, eine Symphonie des Grauens** (remade in 1979 by Werner Herzog, starring Klaus Kinski).
 'Lupus' is Latin for wolf, so 'Lupine' means 'wolfish', similar to e.g. 'feline'.
   Finally, there exists a mineral called ixiolite.
 Note, by the way, that banshees are traditionally supposed to be female creatures.

-  When someone on a.f.p. asked if Reg Shoe was based on Reg, the leader of the Judean Peoples' Front in Monty Python's "`Life of Brian`_", Terry
+  When someone on a.f.p. asked if Reg Shoe was based on Reg, the leader of the Judean Peoples' Front in Monty Python's **Life of Brian**, Terry
   answered:

   "No. Not consciously, anyway.